UniMath/agda-unimath/src/foundation/functoriality-morphisms-arrows.lagda.md

       ( htpy-postcomp A' (inv-htpy G) ·r precomp F₀ X))
 ```

-### The functorial action on morphisms of cospan diagrams of the pullback-hom
+### The functorial action on morphisms of cospan diagrams of morphisms of arrows

 ```agda
 module _